 You’ve been drinking heavily for a while.
-Every day, it’s the same routine: you get home from work, fix dinner, and plop down on the couch with a bottle of wine to enjoy your favorite show.
+Every day, it’s the same routine: you get home from work, fix dinner, and plop down on the couch with a bottle of wine to enjoy while you watch your favorite show.
 Pretty soon, you’re uncorking a second bottle of your favorite red.
 As you sit back down on the couch, something strange happens: you hear someone talking — or, at least, you think you do.
 What’s going on?

 What Is Alcohol-Induced Psychosis?